 Here are the top 3 recruitment issues that human services organizations are currently facing, and some tips on how to overcome them.

 Issue: Attracting Talent

-Outside of word-of-mouth, executives can guarantee that their job postings get in front of the right job seekers at the right time by investing in recruiting software.
+Outside of word-of-mouth referrals, executives can guarantee that their job postings get in front of the right job seekers at the right time by investing in recruiting software.
 Modern recruiting software automatically posts job postings to leading job boards, and when potential candidates hit ‘Apply,’ they get redirected back to the organization’s personal career site.
 This not only expedites the application process for job seekers, but it also helps organizations view, organize, compare, and take appropriate action with all submitted applications.
 With the help of such software solutions, executives can even customize their applicant site to showcase their organization’s mission, benefits, and culture.

 Issue: Offering Competitive Salaries and Benefits

-When asked to identify the biggest challenge they face when it comes to recruiting, more than half of executives admitted struggling with offering applicants’ competitive salaries and benefits.
-As previously stated, many of human services organizations don’t have the ability to offer enormous salaries with flashy benefits packages due to their tight budgets and limited resources.
+Solution: When asked to identify the biggest challenge they face when it comes to recruiting, more than half of executives admitted struggling with offering applicants’ competitive salaries and benefits.
+As previously stated, many human services organizations don’t have the ability to offer enormous salaries with flashy benefits packages due to their tight budgets and limited resources.
 Fortunately, there are ways for executives to overcome this hurdle with the help of a well-thought out recruiting strategy.

 Issue: Finding Qualified Applicants